GoogleCloudPlatform/healthcare/fhir/immunizations_demo/docs/README.md

 ### Setting up your project

-Please fill in this [form](https://services.google.com/fb/forms/cloudhealthcareapiearlyaccessprogram/) to get added to the whitelist to use the Cloud
-Healthcare API, if this hasn't been done yet.

 First, follow the quickstart guide for the
 [Healthcare API](https://cloud.google.com/healthcare/docs/quickstart) to set up a project and configure the Cloud Healtcare API.
 However, instead of creating a